-Wikileaks Refused To Publish Paul Manafort's Texts, So Someone Else Did
+Wikileaks Refused To Publish Manafort Family Texts, So Someone Else Did

 from the hypocrisy? dept

-Note: Update: A quick correction/clarification here.
-The hacked texts in questions were from Manafort's daughter, rather than Manafort himself, but included texts between Manafort and his daughter, as well as other texts about Paul that his daughter sent or received.
-Wikileaks, for its part, says it didn't publish the texts because they weren't verified.
-Except that multiple people confirmed the legitimacy of those texts including Paul Manafort himself.
-The point of the article still stands.